divadde/GaV/README.md

 The Verifier agent autonomously decides whether a verification task is "Easy" (solvable via metadata/reflection) or "Hard" (requires Python code execution).

 * **Behavior of Non-Reasoner Models:** Models like `qwen-plus` (without thinking mode) tend to **underestimate complexity**.
 They frequently classify ambiguous tasks as "Easy," bypassing the Data Analyst to save tokens.
 While this reduces cost, it leads to superficial verification and lower accuracy.
-* **Valid "Easy" Cases:** The "Easy" path is legitimate only when the hypothesis is trivial or directly verifiable against the statistical summary provided by the Description agent (e.g., checking value ranges or null counts).
+* **Valid "Easy" Cases:** The "Easy" path is legitimate only when the hypothesis is trivial or directly verifiable against the statistical summary provided by the Description component (e.g., checking value ranges or null counts).
 * **Impact of Description on Complexity:**
     * We observed (as illustrated in *Figure [Placeholder]* below) that the **Description component** plays a fundamental role in this classification.
     * *With Description:* For simple hypotheses, the initial statistical summary is often sufficient proof, allowing the Verifier to correctly choose the "Easy" path (Reflection).